Postal Dictionary

 FCM (First-Class Mail®)

-Perhaps the most important things to know about First-Class Mail are (a) internal standards for FCM delivery are higher than those for “lower” service mail classes such as Marketing Mail, Parcel mail, Non-Profit Org qualifying mail, etc. Except for Prioriity Express Mail, it’s the USPS®’s fastest delivery service classification Both First-Class Mail and Priority Mail have internal delivery standards of 1 – 3 days delivery.
+The most important aspect of First-Class Mail is its higher internal delivery standards compared to lower-tier mail classes such as Marketing Mail, Parcel Mail, and Non-Profit Org qualifying mail.
+Except for Priority Express Mail, First-Class Mail remains the fastest USPS® delivery classification.
+Both First-Class Mail and Priority Mail follow internal delivery standards ranging from one to three days.

 FIM (Facing Identification Mark)